Shards

 Sharding in TON Blockchain

 TON uses sharding to handle a high volume of transactions efficiently.
 The TON blockchain architecture includes one MasterChain and up to 232 WorkChains.
 Each WorkChain functions as an independent blockchain with its own rules.
-Furthermore, each WorkChain can be divided into up to 260 ShardChains or sub-shards, each responsible for a portion of the WorkChain’s state.
+Furthermore, each WorkChain can be divided into up to 260 ShardChains, each responsible for a portion of the WorkChain’s state.

 The core principle behind sharding in TON is parallelism: For example, if account A sends a message to account B and account C sends a message to account D, both transactions can be processed asynchronously and independently.